dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ### Cluster

-The amount of resources required to deploy each service in a P2P cluster depends on the total number of Peers.
+The resources required to deploy each service in a P2P cluster depends on the total number of Peers.

 <!-- markdownlint-disable -->